rohithelraj/parallelProcessingOPENCV/README.md

 # parallelProcessingOPENCV
-Fork and Join approach for parallel processing using OpenCV and JAva 1.8
+Fork and Join approach for parallel processing using OpenCV and Java 1.8